Goods and services tax (Canada)

 The goods and services tax (GST; Taxe sur les produits et services) is a value added tax introduced in Canada on January 1, 1991, by the government of Prime Minister Brian Mulroney.
 The GST, which is administered by Canada Revenue Agency (CRA), replaced a previous hidden 13.5% manufacturers' sales tax (MST).

 Introduced at an original rate of 7%, the GST rate has been lowered twice and currently sits at rate of 5%, since January 1, 2008.
-The GST raised 11.7% of total federal government revenue in 2017–2018.
+The GST raised 11.2% of total federal government revenue in 2023–2024.

-In five provinces, Nova Scotia, New Brunswick, Newfoundland and Labrador, Ontario and Prince Edward Island, the GST is combined with provincial sales tax (PST) into a harmonized sales tax (HST), while Quebec has a de facto HST in that its provincial sales tax follows the same rules as the GST and both are collected and administered together by the provincial government.
+In five provinces, Nova Scotia, New Brunswick, Newfoundland and Labrador, Ontario and Prince Edward Island, the GST is combined with provincial sales tax (PST) into a harmonized sales tax (HST).
+In Quebec both GST and QST are collected and administered together by the provincial government.
 British Columbia had an HST from 2010 until 2013, when it was removed after a provincial referendum.
 Alberta and the territories of Yukon, Northwest Territories and Nunavut have the GST but no provincial or territorial sales taxes.